Lawmakers protect medical cannabis patients’ firearm rights

 Ballot measure to legalize cannabis for adults falls short

 In November 2022, for the first time ever, an initiated constitutional measure to legalize cannabis for adults appeared on the Arkansas ballot.
 With just over half of eligible voters participating in the election, Issue 4 was defeated by a 56.3% - 43.7% margin.

 Opponents relied on a standard playbook of fear tactics to fight against the proposal, and although the measure would have directed cannabis tax revenue to Arkansas police departments, many local law enforcement groups urged voters to reject Issue 4.
 Several prominent politicians also campaigned against the ballot measure.
 Existing medical cannabis businesses in Arkansas were major backers of the effort.

 Despite the loss, there is good reason to believe Arkansas voters are supportive of cannabis legalization in principle.
 Recent polls show that a majority of residents favor the idea, which suggests there is hope for future attempts to legalize cannabis.
 Fortunately, voters also soundly defeated Issue 2, which would have made future ballot initiatives more difficult to pass by raising the threshold for approval for constitutional amendments from a 50% simple majority to a 60% supermajority.

-To receive news about Arkansas marijuana policy reform as it happens, be sure to subscribe to MPP's free legislative alert service, if you haven't done so already.
+To stay updated on the status of marijuana policy reform in Arkansas, be sure to subscribe to MPP's alerts, if you haven't done so already.